.st0{fill:#FFFFFF;}

 If this is difficult, play the 6th string with the thumb to position your hand well for a rest stroke finger.
 Using the index instead of the middle finger can also help, since its shorter length requires more reach, creating a better angle for rest stroke.

 This exercise allows you to play the melody notes in mm.
 2, 4, 10, and 14 with the large, full sound of the rest stroke.
-It’s also key to developing the “Pinch and Tickle” arpeggio used in mm.
-1, 3, 5, and 13.
-You’ll also want to apply it in other popular pieces like Sor’s B Minor Etude.
+Use it and your balance in those measures will immediately improve.